If you accept card payments at your business, you're probably wondering, "How does the money actually get from my customer's card to my bank account?"

 That batch is sent to Helcim.

-Helcim gets the money from the customer's banks and sends it to your business's bank account.
+Helcim gets the money from the customer's banks and sends it to your business's bank account for deposit.

 The customer's bank shows the transaction on their statement.